tynernies1/qlik-linter/README.md

 This Language Server works for QVS files.
 It has the following language features:
 - Syntax highlighting
+- Linter for uppercase keywords with quickfix
+- Linter for as alingment
+- bot linter function can be disabled in the config

 ## Build and Run